bakerjohn/forum/website readme.txt

 STEP 17. type exit to close the terminal.

 STEP18.
 Open a new terminal and type the following commands.
-	Ubuntu@Ubuntu:-$ cd hat
+	Ubuntu@Ubuntu:-$ cd vagrant
 	Ubuntu@Ubuntu:-$ cd forum
 	Ubuntu@Ubuntu:-$ python forum.py

-congrats your done with the install.
-You now have a fullstack website on a stick!!! go see your website at localhost:8000
+congrats your done with. you know have a fullstack website on a stick!!! go see your website at localhost:8000